 Carrageenan Allergy Symptoms

-Although the FDA has labeled carrageenan as Generally Recognized As Safe (GRAS), there have been studies linking carrageenan to stomach ulcers and tumor promotion in animal testing.(2) Europe has even banned carrageenan from all types of infant formula because of the potential health concerns.(2)
+Although the FDA has labeled carrageenan as ‘Generally Recognized as Safe’ (GRAS), there have been studies linking carrageenan to gastrointestinal ulcers and tumor formation in animal testing.2,3

 Do you have a carrageenan allergy or intolerance?